 Forget chicken pink in the middle or steaks that have been flame grilled jet black, Siu Mei is the way BBQ should be done.

-Hong Kong’s Siu Mei restaurants specialize in slow cooked BBQ meat glazed in honey and five spices and other succulent rubs.
+Based on the street food, Hong Kong’s Siu Mei restaurants specialize in slow cooked BBQ meat glazed in honey and five spices and other succulent rubs.
 You’ll find pork, beef, duck and goose on the menu, although the signature dish of slices of deeply flavorful BBQ pork and rice is probably the best.
 Not complex, not expensive, but very, very tasty.

 The oldest – and still the most popular – Siu Mei establishment in Hong Kong can be found on Hennessy Road in Wan Chai.
 Joy Hing’s Roasted Meat offers classically-prepared crispy pork, roast goose and char siu, prepared the same way for centuries.